-1- Department of Microbiology, Qo.C, Islamic Azad University, Qom, Iran , Razieh.nazari@iau.ac.ir 2- Department of Microbiology, Qo.C, Islamic Azad University, Qom, Iran 3- Department of Internal Medicine, Faculty of Medicine, Medical University of Qom, Qom, I.R.
-Iran
+1- Associate Professor, Department of Microbiology, Qo.C, Islamic Azad University, Qom, Iran. , Razieh.nazari@iau.ac.ir 2- Master, Department of Microbiology, Qo.C, Islamic Azad University, Qom, Iran.
+ORCID ID: 0009-0005-2246-5946 2.
+Associate Professor, Department of Microbiology, Qo.C, Islamic Azad University, Qom, Iran.
+3- Associate Professor, Department of Internal Medicine, Faculty of Medicine, Medical University of Qom, Qom, Iran.

 Background and Aim:Pseudomonas aeruginosacauses numerous therapeuticproblems in patients due to the presence of various effective factors in antibiotic resistance such as beta-lactamase enzymes.
 The aim of this study was to investigate antibiotic resistance pattern in clinical isolates of Pseudomonas aeruginosa and the frequency of beta-lactamase genes of TEM, PER, SHV, CTX-M and GES using PCR.
 Materials and Methods: The antibiotic resistance pattern of 150 isolates of Pseudomonas aeruginosa were determined by the Kirby-Bauer method according to CLSI standards.
 Then, the frequency of beta-lactamase genes of TEM, PER, SHV, CTX-M and GES in the isolateswas evaluatedusing PCR method.
 The results were analyzed with SPSS software and Pearson's chi-squared test.
 Results: The finding of this study showed that, 52% (78 isolates) of Pseudomonas aeruginosaisolates were recovered from tracheal aspirate from ICU wards.
 Among 150 isolates, the lowest rate of resistance was seen against cefepime (38%) and amikacin (42%).
 Also, most isolates (78%) showeda minimum inhibitory concentration of ≥512 µg/mL for ceftazidim.The results of genotypic analysis of extended-spectrum beta-lactamases in ceftazidime-resistant isolates showed that the CTX-M gene had the highest frequency and the GES gene had the lowest frequency.
 Conclusion:The results of the present study showed that the CTX-M gene seems to play a greater role in antibiotic resistance of Pseudomonas aeruginosa compared to other beta-lactamase genes studied, because the distribution of this gene in resistant isolates was higher than other genes.